Sod Pallet Calculator

 Accuracy Notes:

-Sod quantity is only as good as the site measurement and supplier quote.
-The calculator does not inspect soil readiness, drainage, irrigation coverage, species suitability, delivery access, or installation workmanship.
+Sod quantity is only as accurate as the site measurement and the supplier quote.
+The estimate does not inspect soil readiness, grade, drainage, irrigation coverage, grass suitability, delivery access, or installation workmanship.

-- Use the supplier's stated pallet coverage when it differs from a preset.
+- Use the supplier's stated pallet coverage when it differs from a preset; extension guidance commonly describes pallets around 450 to 500 sq ft, but local products vary.

-- Measure irregular lawns in smaller rectangles, circles, or plan areas before entering a combined measured area.
+- Measure irregular lawns in smaller rectangles, circles, or plan areas before entering a combined measured area, and do not subtract the same bed or hardscape twice.

 Worked Examples: